 }

-Different types of arguments: This can be done by having one method take different types of arguments than the other.
+Different types of arguments: One method takes different types of arguments than the other.

 public class Calculator {